Recover at Baptist Health Medical Center/Little Rock

 Recover at Baptist Health Medical Center/Little Rock - Little Rock, AR

 Recover At Baptist Health Medical Center/little Rock is an addiction treatment facility situated at 9601 Baptist Health Drive in the 72205 zip code in Little Rock, AR.
 It specializes in [4OpioidMedicationsUsedInTreatment].
-Some of the treatment approaches used by Recover At Baptist Health Medical Center/little Rock include community reinforcement, dialectical behavior therapy and motivational interviewing.
+Some of the treatment approaches used by Recover At Baptist Health Medical Center/little Rock include motivational interviewing, motivational incentives and relapse prevention.
 Recover At Baptist Health Medical Center/little Rock also specializes in detox services and offers Opioid Detox, Alcohol Detox and Benzodiazepines Detoxification.
-Recover At Baptist Health Medical Center/little Rock provides hospital inpatient treatment, hospital inpatient treatment and hospital inpatient detoxification.
-It also provides substance use treatment, co-occurring mental health and drug abuse disorders and detoxification.
+Recover At Baptist Health Medical Center/little Rock provides hospital inpatient treatment, hospital inpatient detoxification and hospital inpatient treatment.
+It also provides co-occurring mental health and drug abuse disorders, detoxification and substance use treatment.

 Address: 9601 Baptist Health Drive, Little Rock, AR 72205